Finder is committed to editorial independence. While we receive compensation when you click links to partners, they do not influence our content.

-Once you have acquired BTC, log into your account and look for a button that says “Balance”, “Funds” or “Deposits”.
+Once you have acquired BTC, log in to your account and look for a button that says “Balance”, “Funds” or “Deposits”.
 You can then copy the wallet address and transfer the necessary funds.

 Step 3.
-Buy STEEM
+Buying STEEM

 Click through to the “Exchange” or “Markets” section of your trading platform and search for the STEEM currency pairing you want to trade.
 Click on “Buy STEEM” and enter the number of STEEM tokens you wish to purchase.